 Information about how schools, school systems, and the state are doing is printed in an annual "report card" (the Maryland School Performance Report).
 The online report provides an Adequate Yearly Progress (AYP) chart for each school that shows whether or not the school made all of its performance goals.
 To find your child's school information, go to MdReportCard.org and use the navigation bar at the top.

-The Common Core State Standards Initiative is a state-led collaborative effort among 48 states, 2 territories and the District of Columbia to develop a set of kindergarten through grade 12 education standards in English/language arts and mathematics.
-Standards are a first step - a key building block - in providing our young people with a high-quality education.
-The goal of the initiative is to have a common and consistent set of standards across the nation, so no matter where a student lives, he/she is prepared for success in college and/or the workplace.
+In June 2010, the Maryland State Board of Education adopted the Common Core State Standards (CCSS) in English/Language Arts and Mathematics.
+This initiative is a state-led collaborative effort among 48 states, 2 territories and the District of Columbia to develop a set of kindergarten through grade 12 education standards to help ensure that students are receiving an equally rigorous, high-quality education.
+The goal is to have a common and consistent set of standards across the nation, so no matter where a student lives, he/ she is prepared for success in college and/or the workplace.
+The CCSS form the foundation upon which Maryland is building its new State Curriculum.